 WINDOW WONDERLAND 2025 - Xmas Window Displays at Marylebone & Holborn Galleries

 The Bomb Factory Art Foundation presents Window Wonderland, a festive window exhibition across our Marylebone and Holborn galleries from December 11th to January 18th.
-Bringing together painting, sculpture, installation and video, the exhibition explores how freedom of speech is shaped by visibility and silence in the contemporary public realm.
+Bringing together painting, sculpture, installation and video, the exhibition explores how freedom of speech is shaped by visibility and silence in the contemporary and public realm.
 Addressing subjects that are increasingly censored or overlooked, the artists respond to issues including war, motherhood, dissent and political polarisation, asking who is heard and what it means to speak up publicly today.

 Alison Jackson’s videos examine belief through staged encounters featuring celebrity lookalikes.
 Using the language of documentary, her films blur the lines between truth and fabrication, questioning how easily authenticity is manufactured within media culture.

 Daniel Lismore, British fabric sculptor, designer and LGBTQ+ rights campaigner, presents a sculptural installation featuring a mannequin dressed in one of his iconic ensembles.
-Responding to the violence he has personally experienced, his work asserts self-expression as an act of resistance and survival.
+Responding to the violence he has personally experienced, the work asserts self-expression as an act of resistance and survival.

 Be Andr’s Untitled (Silent / Listen) is a looping video in which the word “silent” gradually rearranges into “listen”.
 Without sound or imagery beyond shifting letters, the work suggests that freedom of speech depends as much on listening as on speaking, offering a moment of quiet within the noise of the street.

-Phil Wilson Perkin’s reworks the candle as a ritual object bearing political slogans that have been softened or marginalised within public discourse.
+Phill Wilson-Perkin reworks the candle as a ritual object bearing political slogans that have been softened or marginalised within public discourse.
 Drawing on Mike Kelley’s Wages of Sin, the work considers how dissent becomes diluted or turned into spectacle.

 Recent Cass Art Award winner Wankers of the World presents reimagined ‘half-and-half’ football scarves, replacing teams with opposing positions from the culture wars.
 The work highlights how political division mirrors fan tribalism and is increasingly consumed as entertainment.